rcxwhiz/tree-263-grader/README.md

 - Download and unzip the project
 - Run main.py with Python 3.7+

-TODO figure out where there is an issue with HW 8 crashing on view

-TODO create separate excel grader class thing

-TODO think about a solution to files that generate and show plots (maybe a saveall plt command?)

-TODO Improve message for unopened excel files

 Josh Bedwell's CH EN 263 Grader

 This program runs and displays python or excel files in the when they are in the format that students submit